 Art uses symbols to communicate, so does photography.
 The subjects I depict are the symbols I use to communicate, they constitute the fine art language I create to decode my emotions and the world itself.

-If you do not need it like air, it is not art."
+If you don’t need it like air, it is not art.”

 – Julia Anna Gospodarou –

 MULTIPLE TIMES INTERNATIONALLY AWARDED FINE ART PHOTOGRAPHER

 TWO-TIME WINNER PROFESSIONAL PHOTOGRAPHER OF THE YEAR 2016 & 2021